MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 str(db12)
 ```

-<em>Notice all column names are already correct and both columns listed directly above are already labeled as "col_character()"</em>
+<em>Notice all column names are already correct, and both columns listed directly above are already labeled as "col_character()"</em>
 </ol>

 </details>